-surveyed presiding probation The project judges, departments, district attorneys, and victim/witness programs on a statewide basis and interviewed a sample of felony victims. findings and conclusions include: 1) notification procedures are a major problem in the implementation of the allocution right with the result that less than half of the victims sampled were aware of the right; 2) less than three percent of the eligible victims appeared at sentencing hearings; 3) most victims interviewed regarded the right of allocution as important and indicated the need for more information and more support to help them exercise it: 4) victims wanted information about criminal proceedings as much as they desired the legal right to participate in cases; and 5) the majority of presiding and chief probation officers viewed allocution sentencing as unnecessary while the majority of district attorneys viewed allocution at sentencing favorably and were more confident than judges that it affected sentencing.
+project surveved presiding judges. probation The departments, district attorneys, and victim/witness programs on a statewide basis and interviewed a sample of felony victims.
+The conclusions include: 1) inadequate findings and major notification procedures are a major problem in the implementation of the allocution right with the result that less than half of the victims sampled were aware of the right; 2) less than three percent of the eligible victims appeared at sentencing hearings: 3) most victims interviewed regarded the right of allocution as important and indicated the need for more information and more support to help them exercise it; 4) victims wanted information about criminal proceedings as much as they desired the legal right to participate in cases; and 5) the majority of presiding judges officers allocution and chief probation viewed at majority unnecessarv while the of district sentencing as attorneys viewed allocution at sentencing favorably and were more confident than judges that it affected sentencing.